acdlite/recompose/README.md

 ## Who uses Recompose
 If your company or project uses Recompose, feel free to add it to [the official list of users](https://github.com/acdlite/recompose/wiki/Sites-Using-Recompose) by [editing](https://github.com/acdlite/recompose/wiki/Sites-Using-Recompose/_edit) the wiki page.

+## Recipes for Inspiration
+We have a community-driven Recipes page.
+It's a place to share and see recompose patterns for inspiration.
+Please add to it!
+[Recipes](https://github.com/acdlite/recompose/wiki/Recipes).

 ## Feedback wanted